adjust/cordova_sdk/README.md

 Installing "com.adjust.sdk" for ios
 ```

-Alternatively, if you have downloaded our SDK from the releases page, extract the archive to folder from your choice and
+Alternatively, if you have downloaded our SDK from the releases page, extract the archive to the folder of your choice and
-execute following command in your project folder:
+execute the following command in your project folder:

 ```
 > cordova plugin add path_to_folder/cordova_sdk